-• When TamoGraph is not running, make sure that the client adapter you plan to use for active surveys can connect to the AP(s) and/or SSIDs you plan to connect to during an active survey.
-This must be a single-click connection right from the Windows Wi-Fi system tray icon.
+When TamoGraph is not running, make sure that the client adapter you plan to use for active surveys can connect to the AP(s) and/or SSIDs you plan to connect to during an active survey.
+This must be a single-click connection right from the Wi-Fi system icon of Windows or macOS.
 You must not be prompted for any additional credentials.
-If a username or password is required, they must be cached by Windows.
+If a username or password is required, they must be cached by Windows/macOS.
 If other authentication, such as a smart card, is required, it too must be performed without requiring any user input.

-- Using third party authentication supplicants is not supported; Windows must be able to complete authentication by itself.
-In other words, a valid Windows network profile for the given WLAN and the selected client adapter must exist in Windows. - Sometimes existing WLAN security configuration does not allow you to associate under the conditions described above.
+- Using third party authentication supplicants is not supported; the OS must be able to complete authentication by itself.
+In other words, a valid network profile for the given WLAN and the selected client adapter must exist in the OS. - Sometimes existing WLAN security configuration does not allow you to associate under the conditions described above.
 In such cases, we suggest that you create a temporary SSID with no or WPA-PSK security.
 Create a firewall rule to prevent clients using that temporary SSID from accessing any important intranet resources and delete that temporary SSID when you are done with the survey.